 Patient Details Overview

-Once you've selected a patient and opened their card, you'll see general information regarding gender, age, and DOB in the Details section.
+Once you've selected a patient and opened their card, you'll see general information regarding gender, age, insurance eligibility (if available), and DOB in the Details section.
 If the selected patient has any related family members or guardians, they will also be shown here.
 You can view contact information and any related internal Patient Notes left by team members.

 View completed forms, consents, treatment plans, and other documents related to the selected patient within the Documents section.